-- In Statics, statics of particles is treated first (Chap.
-2); after the rules of addition and subtraction of vectors are introduced, the principle of equilibrium of a particle is immediately applied to practical situations involving only concurrent forces.
-The statics of rigid bodies is considered in Chaps.
-3 and 4.
-In Chap.
-3, the vector and scalar products of two vectors are introduced and used to define the moment of a force about a point and about an axis.
-The presentation of these new concepts is followed by a thorough and rigorous discussion of equivalent systems of forces leading, in Chap.
-4, to many practical applications involving the equilibrium of rigid bodies under general force systems. - In Dynamics, the same division is observed.
+- In Statics, the statics of particles is treated first, and the principle of equilibrium of a particle is immediately applied to practical situations involving only concurrent forces.
+The statics of rigid bodies is considered later, at which time the vector and scalar products of two vectors are introduced and used to define the moment of a force about a point and about an axis. - In Dynamics, the same division is observed.
 The basic concepts of force, mass, and acceleration, of work and energy, and of impulse and momentum are introduced and first applied to problems involving only particles.
 Thus, students can familiarize themselves with the three basic methods used in dynamics and learn their respective advantages before facing the difficulties associated with the motion of rigid bodies.